 - Budget-friendly tip: Consider off-peak excursions.
-If your schedule’s a bit flexible, cruising during so-called shoulder seasons can reward you with lower fares and smaller crowds.
-For example, peak season for the Caribbean and the Bahamas is from late March through July, but the shoulder season runs from December to early April (which may allow you to snag a deal during winter holidays or spring break).
+If your schedule’s a bit flexible, cruising during so-called “shoulder seasons” can reward you with lower fares and smaller crowds.
+For example, peak season for the Caribbean and the Bahamas is from December through April, while the shoulder season runs from July to November.

 - Budget-friendly tip: Check the enrichment program roster of cruises you’re considering.
 While some seminars, classes or workshops may charge small fees for materials, many demonstrations, lectures and presentations will be free.
 Rule of thumb: Luxury lines may offer more free options than mainstream or premium cruise lines.

 Onboard entertainment has always been a popular feature on cruises, with everything from live shows, musicals and comedy acts on offer daily.

 You can take in every musical style imaginable aboard a cruise ship—whether it’s country or rock, disco or salsa.
 And while every cruise provides live entertainment, there are likely some that match your favorite genre—and focus on it exclusively.
 With music-themed cruises, not only do you get to rub elbows with the musicians, but you’ll know that all your shipmates are super-fans, too.